-- Candidates for Associate of Arts degrees must have completed 27semester hours of general education to include First Year Seminar, FYS 101-102 (4 hours.); Effective Writing, ENG 101-102 (6 hours.); College Algebra I, MAT 102 (3 hours.); Art Appreciation, ART 101 (3 hours.); Computer Literacy, CSC 107 (3 hours.); Comprehensive Health PHE 104 (3 hours.); Effective Speech, SPE 101 (3 sem. hours); and World History, HIS 131 (3 hours.). - 2.
-Candidates for the Associate degrees must have passed at least

-62 semester hours, including the minimum 27 hours of general education.

-- 3. Candidates for Associate degrees must also pass the English/ Writing Proficiency Examination. - 4.
-Candidates for Associate degrees must have earned a "C" average for all college course work. - 5.
-Candidates for Associate degrees must pay in full all current debts to the College.
+- Candidates for Associate of Arts degrees must have completed 27semester hours of general education to include First Year Seminar FYS 101-102 (4 hours); Effective Writing, ENG 101-102 (6 hours); College Algebra I, MAT 102 (3 hours); Art Appreciation, ART 101 (3 hours); Computer Literacy, CSC 107 (3 hours); Comprehensive Health, PHE 104 (3 hours.); Effective Speaking, SPE 101 (3 hours); and World History, HIS 131 (3 hours). - Candidates for the Associate degrees must have passed at least 62 semester hours, including the minimum 27 hours of general education. - Candidates for Associate degrees must also pass the English/Writing Proficiency Examination. - Candidates for Associate degrees must have earned a "C" average for all college course work. - Candidates for Associate degrees must pay in full all current debts to the College.

-Bachelor's Degree
+Bachelor's Degrees

-- Candidates for the degree of Bachelor of Arts or Bachelor of Science must have passed at least 124 semester hours, including at least 27 and not more than 48 semester hours in a subject chosen as a major.
-The following hours will not count towards graduation; developmental or remedial courses and repeated courses. - 2.
+Candidates for the degree of Bachelor of Arts or Bachelor of Science must have passed at least 124 semester hours, including at least 27 and not more than 48 semester hours in a subject chosen as a major.
+The following hours will not count towards graduation: developmental or remedial courses and repeated courses.

 Candidates must have earned a "C" average.
 A candidate's average is based upon all courses in which the candidate received a letter grade at Tougaloo College; the average is not based merely upon courses taken to meet the requirements for a major.
-However, transfer students may petition the Provost/Executive Vice President for Academic Affairs to have transfer credits included in their average. - 3.
+However, transfer students may petition the Provost/Vice President for Academic Affairs to have transfer credits included in their average.

 A department will require its majors to take 27 to 48 semester hours within the department (excluding an emphasis).
 The major in Music will consist of 48 semester hours.
-To graduate, a candidate must not receive a grade lower than a "C" in courses required or elected for the major. - 4.
+To graduate, a candidate must not receive a grade lower than a "C" in courses required or elected for the major.

 During the senior year, students are required to prepare and submit a comprehensive senior thesis.
 Some departments may also require their majors to pass a comprehensive examination in the major field, or to submit an acceptable score on a national test, such as the Graduate Record Examination (GRE) or the Graduate Management Assessment (GMAT).
-Students majoring in Elementary Education, as well as Health and Physical Education are required to take the PRAXIS. - 5.
-Degree candidates must demonstrate a reasonable command of written English by passing the English Proficiency Examination.
+Students majoring in Elementary Education, as well as Health and Physical Education are required to take the PRAXIS.

+Degree candidates must demonstrate a reasonable command of written English by passing the English Writing Proficiency Examination.
 A student is not allowed to write the Senior Thesis until the English Writing Proficiency Exam is passed.